 MP for Southampton Itchen

-Darren Paffey is the Labour (Co-op) MP for Southampton Itchen, elected in 2024.
-He sits on the Education Committee and has previously taken part in committee work on the Children’s Wellbeing and Schools Bill and the Water (Special Measures) Bill.
-His voting pattern places him in the centre, with very high party loyalty (98%).
+Darren Paffey is the Labour and Co-operative MP for Southampton Itchen, elected in 2024.
+He currently serves on the Education Committee and has previously sat on committees for the Children’s Wellbeing and Schools Bill and the Water (Special Measures) Bill, indicating a focus on education and public services.

 Generated 21 February 2026